SEASSI Student Application Form

 Please fill in the following list of materials that we should expect to receive from you.*

-Click the following links for more information regarding: additional materials. or financial aid.
+Click the following links for more information regarding additional materials or financial aid.

 Required Accompanying Materials Acknowledgement: Your application will not be reviewed and considered complete until we have received all required materials: Personal Statement, Transcript(s), $25 WISLI application fee, and -if applying for SEASSI or SEALC Scholarship financial aid- a Statement of Financial Need, and two Letters of Recommendation.
 Our goal is to make SEASSI as affordable as possible.
 If the Application Fee is a financial burden, please contact us at seassi@lpo.wisc.edu.*